jxnpass/jxnpass.github.io/_posts/2023-12-6-IsaiahToBOM-EDA.md

 Duhms Category: [Bernhard Duhm](https://en.wikipedia.org/wiki/Book_of_Isaiah) uses varying structures and models to break up and explain the chronological and thematic differences in Isaiah.
 In this project, we used the threefold structure to identify them:
 - Proto-Isaiah lists chapters 1-39 (742-687 BCE).
 It encompasses the stories and words of Isaiah in 8th-century BCE, where he narrates certain events like his call to prophethood, the Syro-Ephramite war, and the rise of the rightoeus king Hezekiah.
 - Deutero-Isaiah lists chapters 40-55 (597-538 BCE).
 This is believed to originate from the work of an anonymous 6th-century acolyte of Isaiah, written during the time of the Babylonian exile.
-- Proto-Isaiah lists chapters 56-66 (after 538 BCE).
+- Trito-Isaiah lists chapters 56-66 (after 538 BCE).
 This was mainly composed after the Exile and the Jews' return to Jerusalem.

 Reference Type: I used `nltk` and `textdistance` in Python to calculate text similarities between the determined references.
 The scores calculated ranged from 0 to 1, 1 being word-for-word alike.
 I categorized it based on the score as follows:
 - Direct Quote = .75 to 1